-If you are unsure of the rate to be used the Board can offer assistance in determining the appropriate pay rate to use.
-Please contact the Board for assistance.
+If you are unsure of the rate to be used MyLeave can offer assistance in determining the appropriate pay rate to use.
+Please contact us for assistance.

-From 1 January 2021 through 31 December 2021 the contribution rate is 0.5% (Half a percent) of the ordinary rate of pay paid to the employee.
+From 1 January 2022 through 31 December 2022 the contribution rate is 0.1% of the ordinary rate of pay paid to the employee.

 Note that the ordinary rate of pay is not the award rate.
 See ‘Wage Rates’ above for more detail.